 The hotel is located in an old boarding school that has been extensively renovated, with 16 double or twin rooms, 11 of which are en-suite rooms and five have access to a shared bathroom.
-There’s furthermore a family room and a room with wheelchair access and necessary facilities.
+Extra bed available in double/twin room.
+A room with wheelchair access and necessary facilities.
 There’s a comfortable sitting room with a TV and free Wi-Fi at the hotel.
 Guests have access to a gymnasium, where you can enjoy a game of basketball or a round of table tennis.
 There’s furthermore a campsite by the hotel with running water and bathroom facilities.

 Swimming pool and natural pools